joncampbell123/dosbox-x/README.md

 4. MS-DOS or compatible (special HX-DOS versions)

-Windows binaries (both 32-bit and 64-bit), Linux RPM packages (64-bit), macOS packages (64-bit) and DOS versions are officially released periodically, typically in the last day of a month or the first day of the next month.
+Windows binaries (both 32-bit and 64-bit), Linux RPM packages (64-bit), macOS packages (64-bit) and DOS versions are officially released periodically, typically on the last day of a month or the first day of the next month.
 You can usually find zip packages for the supported platforms and recent changes in the [Releases](https://github.com/joncampbell123/dosbox-x/releases) page.

 The latest version of DOSBox-X at this time is DOSBox-X 0.83.3, which was released on June 30, 2020.
 Note that the Visual Studio builds only support Windows Vista and later (Windows 7, 8, and 10).
 For Windows XP, the MinGW builds are required.
 Self-installable Windows packages for DOSBox-X are also available to ease the installation process.
 If you use the installers you will be able to start DOSBox-X as soon as the installation ends.
 The all-in-one Windows installer for DOSBox-X 0.83.3 can be downloaded from: [DOSBox-X-0.83.3-setup.exe](https://github.com/Wengier/dosbox-x-wiki/raw/master/DOSBox-X-0.83.3-setup.exe)

 For running DOSBox-X in a real DOS system (MS-DOS or compatible), please use the special HX-DOS builds.
-It is achieved with the help of the freely-available [HX DOS Extender](https://github.com/Baron-von-Riedesel/HX), which is already included in the release packages.
-The special HX-DOS builds may sometimes happen to also run on Windows, but they are made for the HX DOS Extender environment so it is strongly recommended to use the Visual Studio or MinGW builds for the Windows platform instead.
+It is achieved with the help of the freely-available [HX DOS Extender](https://github.com/Baron-von-Riedesel/HX), which is already included in the recent HX-DOS release packages.
+The special HX-DOS builds may sometimes happen to also run on Windows, but they are made for the HX DOS Extender environment so it is strongly recommended to use the Visual Studio or MinGW builds (both included in the Windows installer) for the Windows platform instead.

 The full source code is officially provided with each DOSBox-X release, which may be compiled to run on the above and other operating systems too.
 You can also get the latest development source code from the repository directly.
 See also the [DOSBox-X source code description](README.source-code-description) page for information on compiling the source code.